 Emily Fragua-Tsosie, (Corn Pollen), was born in 1951 in Jemez Pueblo.
 At the age of 12, she was inspired by her mother, Grace L. Fragua, and grandmother, Emilia Loretto, to make pottery sculptures.
 They encouraged and motivated her to learn the traditional art of working with clay so that she could add to the Jemez tradition of making art using ancient methods.

-In the 1920's there was an attempted revival of Jemez pottery production and that's when Emilia Loretto probably learned to make pots.
-The revival lasted only a few years, then went dormant again to be resurrected in the late 1950's and early 1960's.
-That's when Grace and then Emily got on the path.
+In the 1920s there was an attempted revival of Jemez pottery production and that's when Emilia Loretto probably learned to make pots.
+The revival lasted only a few years, then went dormant again to be resurrected in the late 1950s and early 1960s.
+That's when Grace and then Emily got their feet firmly on the path.

-By the late 1960’s Emily was making her own corn dolls and other sculptures.
-Today she specializes in storytellers, nativities (nacimientos), koshares and corn maidens.
-She has earned awards at the Santa Fe Indian Market, the Eight Northern Pueblos Arts & Crafts Show, and the Gallup InterTribal Indian Ceremonial.
+By the late 1960s Emily was making her own Corn Maidens and other sculptures.
+She specialized in making storytellers, nativities (nacimientos), koshares and Corn Maidens.
+She earned numerous awards at the Santa Fe Indian Market, the Eight Northern Pueblos Arts & Crafts Show, and the Gallup InterTribal Indian Ceremonial.

-Emily signs her pottery as: "E. Fragua Tsosie, Jemez".
+Emily signed her pottery as: "E. Fragua Tsosie, Jemez".
 Emily passed on in 2021.